cristibc/Hipermarket-SQL/README.md

 ## Project Description

-I have created a database that can be used by a hypermarket chain to manage orders placed there by customers.
+I have created a database front-end that can be used by a hypermarket chain to manage orders placed there by customers.
 Specific data can be entered into it about products, such as their categories and suppliers, the employees working in the different stores and customers who frequent the hypermarkets.